Kernix13/beginner-git-commands/README.md

 The `git init` command creates a new local GIT repository in the directory you ran that command.

 The command `git branch -M main` is optional and I think the flag `-M` means changing the default branch name from master to the name **main**.
-I trid searching for it and I found that Git has changed the default from `master` to `main` though GitHub still uses `master` by default.
-It's your choice but if you are just starting out I would say skip that command.
+I tried searching for it and I found that Git has changed the default branch name from `master` to `main` though GitHub still uses `master` by default.
+It's your choice.

 The command `git remote add origin https_url` connects the local repository to a remote server (GitHub repo). `https_url` is the URL that is on the page when you create a new repo.
 It is also shown whn you click the `Code` button.

 The `git push` command is used to send local commits to the master (or main) branch of the remote repository.
 But to use `git push` in the future you have to set something called an _upstream_, meaning where you want to push it to by default.
 That is why you use `-u`.
 The whole command `git push -u origin master` pushes your commits and sets the branch `master` as the origin for the location of `git push` in the future.

-Replace `master` with the branch where you want to push your changes when you’re _not_ intending to push to the master branch.
+Replace `master` with the branch where you want to push your changes when you’re _not_ intending to push to the master branch (See the Branch section).

-**NOTE**: When you create an empty repo on GitHub, I believe it's best practice to use the same name on GitHub for the folder of your local copy.
+**NOTE**: When you create an empty repo on GitHub, I believe it's best practice to use the same name on GitHub for the folder of your local copy, though you can still push if the names do not match.

 <!-- &#8627; -->
 <!-- &#8640; -->